Non-perturbative intertwining between spin and charge correlations: A "smoking gun" single-boson-exchange result: Results

 Analogously to the previous subsection, in our SBE decomposition, we focus on the predominant contributions only.
 Consistent with the results discussed above for diagonal elements, these are the bubble term (second-column panels), the $U$-irr/multiboson (third column panels), and the spin contribution proportional to the physical susceptibility (rightmost-column panels).
 Indeed, the fact that these specific contributions correctly capture all main frequency structures of $\tilde{\chi}^\ch_{\nu\nu'}$ in the local moment regime of the three models can be readily appreciated in Fig.~\ref{fig:low_temp}.
 More specifically, beyond the different behaviors of the (purely diagonal) bubble terms in the three cases discussed above, two important observations can be made: (i) the suppressive effects arising from the spin contribution are by far the strongest along the diagonal; (ii) the multiboson processes tend to systematically increase the off-diagonal background.

 In the perspective of our study, it is important to realize that (i) is a \emph{direct} consequence of the local moment physics: When the local spin operator is a conserved quantity, as is the case in the HA, its (imaginary) time-dependence reduces to a (temperature-dependent) constant [$\chi^{\spin}(\tau) \equiv \langle S_z^2 \rangle \, $], whose Fourier-transform yields a Kronecker-delta contribution for the (bosonic/transfer) Matsubara frequency, i.e., $\chi^{\spin}_{\omega} \equiv \beta \langle S_z^2 \rangle \, \delta_{\omega,0}$.
 This feature, which entails the Curie-law for the isolated moment of the HA, works as a strict frequency-selection rule $\nu=\nu'$ in the corresponding part of the spin SBE processes, cf. Eq.~(\ref{eq:chiSBE}), thus explaining the purely diagonal shape of the spin contribution in the first row of Fig.~\ref{fig:low_temp}.
 Similar considerations apply to the AIM and DMFT datasets, where in the local moment regime this is not strictly valid, but a good approximation.
 Here, the corresponding weak $\tau$ dependence of $\chi^{\spin}_{\omega}$ is reflected in a mild frequency broadening of the negative damping effects of the spin terms around the diagonal (cf. rightmost panels of the second and third row in Fig.~\ref{fig:low_temp}).
-This clearly explains, in combination with (ii), why in the local moment regime of the AIM/DMFT, one observes sign-changes in the off-diagonal background, in contrast to the HA case, where the entire background is positive.
+This clearly explains, in combination with (ii), why one observes sign changes in the off-diagonal background in the local moment regime of the AIM/DMFT, in contrast to the entirely positive background in the local moment regime of the HA.
 The sign changes in the AIM/DMFT data results from the interplay between the diffuse positive contribution of the multiboson processes, and the almost, but not perfectly diagonal damping effects of spin channel, while in the HA the damping effects do not occur anywhere else but for $\nu=\nu'$.